College of Science and Health > Academics > Psychology > Undergraduate > Psychology (BS) > Concentration Requirements

-The Department of Psychology offers two BS concentrations: General, Cognitive Neuroscience, and Healthcare.
+The Department of Psychology offers three BS concentrations: General, Cognitive Neuroscience, and Healthcare.
 The BS concentrations are excellent options for students considering a career in healthcare or planning on attending graduate school.

 Upon completion, students will be able to read and understand behavioral science data, design and conduct psychological research studies and apply research findings to everyday situations.
 Students will also gain a broad understanding of psychology as a behavioral science in both its research and applied aspects.